RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/readme.md

 The main changes in the 0.4 release are (a) a big upgrade to the Rexx tokenizer, and (b) a complete rewrite of ``rxu.rex``, the Rexx Preprocessor for Unicode, to take advantage of the improvements in the tokenizer.

-To know more about the upgraded tokenizer, please refer (to its readme file)[parser/readme.md].
+To know more about the upgraded tokenizer, please refer [to its readme file](parser/readme.md).
 Changes to the Rexx Preprocessor for Unicode are internal, and should not affect its functionality.
 If at all, you should find that the new version is more smooth and stable.

 ---